vvaterlemon/ASCplusplus/README.md

 # ASCplusplus
-An amatuer library for creating TUI applications using ANSI escape codes in C++ (for learning)
+An amatuer library for creating TUI applications using ANSI escape codes and iostream in C++ (for learning)